 If you have any abdominal pain, you may require painkillers.
 Please discuss pain relief with your nurse, specialist or anaesthetist.

 Most women experience no problems following a hysteroscopy.
-But, if you do develop any of the following symptoms, which may indicate an infection or other complication, contact the hospital immediately:
+But, if you do develop any of the following symptoms, which may indicate an infection or other complication, contact the doctor or hospital immediately:

 You may find that your first period following the procedure is heavier or more prolonged than usual and that your periods are irregular for a couple of months.